mcgooz/SousChef/README.md

 When the user searches for an ingredient, the API returns a set of suggested results.
 I used JavaScript to display these suggestions on the front end in a style consistent with the rest of the site, and then, on selection, pass that ingredient to the back end via AJAX to be stored.
 Additionally, I used `debounceTimer;` to avoid API calls after every keystroke.

 ##### Adding Recipes
-The most challenging (and frustrating) part of the JavaScript part, was implementing a satisfactory UI for adding ingredients and steps to recipes.
+The most challenging part was implementing a satisfactory, dynamic UI for adding ingredients and steps to recipes.
 This was particularly difficult for steps, as they each had to be added and removed in order to stay in sync with the formset numbers.
+Users can add ingredients and steps via an add button.
+This clones the initial row, resets the the input fields and appends the row to the table/form.

+Steps must be added in order, so the add/remove buttons are disabled or enabled based on whether there are rows before or after, ensuring that the steps do not go out of sync.

 As these sections both relied on formsets, it was important to index each new element in the corresponding `formset.management_form` in the template.

 ##### Scroller
 I wanted to explore options for a unique and interesting UI to browse recipes, so I implemented a horizontal scrolling system with multiple input methods for smooth navigation.
 Designed to be completely responsive, it includes several navigation options:
-- Buttons: Users can click left/right buttons on the page to scroll through the recipes.
+- Buttons - Users can click left/right buttons on the page to scroll through the recipes.
-- Mouse wheel & Touchpad: The script allows horizontal scrolling via the scroll wheel or touchpad gestures.
+- Mouse wheel & touchpad - The script allows horizontal scrolling via the scroll wheel or touchpad gestures.
-- Touchscreen: Users can swipe to scroll, with adjustable sensitivity for a more fluid experience.
+- Touchscreen - Users can swipe to scroll for a more fluid experience.

 </details>